The SENCO Annual Calendar: Month-by-Month Planning Guide

 Ensure school's contribution to the Local Offer is current and accurate

 How to organise the file.
-Use a consistent structure across all pupil files.
-A tabbed system works well: Tab 1 for the pupil profile and SEND register entry, Tab 2 for APDR cycles in chronological order, Tab 3 for external professional reports, Tab 4 for parental communication, and Tab 5 for the EHCP or annual review documents.
+Use a consistent structure across all learner files.
+A tabbed system works well: Tab 1 for the learner profile and SEND register entry, Tab 2 for APDR cycles in chronological order, Tab 3 for external professional reports, Tab 4 for parental communication, and Tab 5 for the EHCP or annual review documents.
 Whether this is a physical file or digital system matters less than consistency.
-Every SENCO in the school should be able to find any document for any pupil within two minutes.
+Every SENCO in the school should be able to find any document for any learner within two minutes.

 Month